-- Q Turns on when you turn on the computer.
-0 Turns on when the computer reads or writes data.
-NOTICE: To avoid loss of data, never turn off the computer while the | light is flashing. - 囝 Turns on steadily or blinks when the computer is in a power management mode.
-It also blinks to indicate battery charge status.
+- Turns on when you turn on the computer and blinks when the computer is (h in a power management mode. - Turns on when the computer reads or writes data. - NOTICE: To avoid loss of data, never turn off the computer while the | light is flashing. - Turns on steadily or blinks to indicate battery charge status.
+If if is off, you 囝 may not have a battery in your computer. - Turns on when BluetoothTM is enabled.
+To enable or disable Bluetooth, press | Fn